kazumatu981/markdown-it-pdf/docs/about_configuration.md

 ### Server OPtion

+These options describe setting for the server.
+These options are used when launching the server and to start listening from self, other processes or machines.

 | Name | Type | Description | Default |
 | -- | --| -- | -- |
 | port | Number | The port number to be used. | `3000` |
 | retry | Number | The number of retries. | `10` |
 | range | Range | The range of ports to be used. | `{ min: 49152, max: 65535 }` |

+if the `port` is undefined,

 #### Range